 - Repeated.

 - Intensity.

 - Duration.

 - Welcomeness.

 - Defined:

 - Continuing to do something or to try to do something even though other people want you to stop.

 - Continuing beyond the usual, expected, or normal time; not stopping or going away (Merriam-Webster.com).

 "OBJECTIVELY OFFENSIVE"

 - Reasonable person standard in context.

 - "I know it when I see it..."

-- Age and relationships of Reporting and Responding Parties.
+- Age and relationships of accuser and accused.

 - Number of persons involved.

 - Frequency.

 - Severity.

 - Physically threatening.

 - Humiliation.

 - Intimidation.

 - Ridicule.

 - Abusive.

 SEVERE?
 PERVASIVE?
 PERSISTENT?
 OBJECTIVELY OFFENSIVE?